IngSW24/easymotion/README.md

 This repository contains both the **API** and **WebApp** projects for EasyMotion.

-## Do you like videos more?

-You can follow a quick explanation of the repository and its initial configuration in a quick video [here](https://www.loom.com/share/57bff56af68040f3b9099a492d284153?sid=07ebf338-da86-4538-a9c9-9fe3d601a8dd)!

-## Configure the dev environment

-The whole dev environment can be spun up using only docker compose.
-However, there are some requirements that need to be fulfilled so that everything can run properly.

-### Install docker

-You can find docker installation guides on [the official website](https://www.docker.com/).

 ### Define domain in /etc/hosts

 You must edit your /etc/hosts file adding an entry that binds the domain `easymotion.devlocal` to `127.0.0.1`.